Actindo-AG/Documentation/PIM/API/03_Products.md

 | pim_stock_foreign | number | Stock level in warehouse (other countries) |

 [comment]: <> (Tabelle oben hat nur die Attribute aus PIM basic set.
 Sinnvoll, mehr dazu zu erklären?
-Die ersten created, modified, etc. nicht sinnvoll zum Erstellen aber schon zum filter, oder?)
+Die erste, also created, modified, etc., nicht sinnvoll zum Erstellen aber schon zum filter, oder?)

-[comment]: <> (Was bedeutet string, number, integer, boolean, object?
+[comment]: <> (Was bedeutet, wenn alle da sind: string, number, integer, boolean, object?
 Alle möglich?)

 [comment]: <> (Unterschied zwischen number und integer data type?)

-You have to include all required attributes in the JSON file and provide them with a value.
-The *attributeSetId* value must be an already existing value in *DataHub*.
-You can find out an entity ID via user interface or via API, see [Link](#to-be-determined).
+You have to include all required fields in the JSON file and provide them with a value.
+The **attributeSetId** value must be an existing value in *DataHub*.
+You can find out an entity ID via user interface or via API, see [Entity ID](./02_Basics.md#entity-id).

-Depending on the data you want to specify, you have to add the corresponding attribute in your request.
-For a complete list of the attributes relevant for the attribute set of the product you want to add, you can check the corresponding attribute set in the *DataHub* module under *DataHub > Settings > Attribute set*.
+Depending on the data you want to specify, you have to add the corresponding field in your request.
+For a complete list of the attributes relevant for the attribute set of the product you want to add, you can check the corresponding attribute set in the *DataHub* module under *DataHub > Settings > Attribute sets*.
 Alternatively, you can find a list of all existing PIM attributes under *DataHub > Settings > Attributes*.

 [comment]: <> (Stimmt das so?)